pydicom/pydicom/doc/old/image_data_compression.rst

     ds.save_as("CT_small_rle.dcm")

-Change the compression on an already compressed dataset.
-Because this requires that the *Pixel Data* be uncompressed, a matching :doc:`image data handler<image_data_handlers>` for the initial compression method is required.
+Implicitly changing the compression on an already compressed dataset is not currently supported, however it can still be done explicitly by decompressing prior to calling :meth:`~pydicom.dataset.Dataset.compress`.
+In the example below, a matching :doc:`image data handler<image_data_handlers>` for the original transfer syntax - *JPEG 2000 Lossless* - is required.

 .. code-block:: python

     # Requires a JPEG 2000 compatible image data handler
     ds = get_testdata_file("US1_J2KR.dcm", read=True)
+    arr = ds.pixel_array
     ds.PhotometricInterpretation = 'RGB'
-    ds.compress(RLELossless)
+    ds.compress(RLELossless, arr)
     ds.save_as("US1_RLE.dcm")

-Note that the *Photometric Interpretation* in this case has been changed from ``'YBR_RCT'``, which is the value for when it is J2K compressed, to ``'RGB'`` which is the correct value for this particular dataset once the *Pixel Data* is RLE compressed.
-It's up to you to ensure that the the correct *Photometric Interpretation* has been set prior to actually calling :meth:`~pydicom.dataset.Dataset.compress`.
+Note that the *Photometric Interpretation* in this case has been changed from ``'YBR_RCT'``, which is the value for when it's J2K compressed, to ``'RGB'`` which is the correct value for this particular dataset once the *Pixel Data* is RLE compressed.
+It's up to you to ensure that the the correct *Photometric Interpretation* has been set and that the decompressed pixel data is in the correct color space prior to actually calling :meth:`~pydicom.dataset.Dataset.compress`.